paypal/openapilint/README.md

 ## Rules

 By default, only the rules in `lib/rules` are supported.
-Details of these rules can be found in the [`docs/rules`](docs/rules) directory.
+Details of these rules can be found in [`docs/rules`](https://github.com/braintree/openapilint/tree/master/docs/rules).

 ## Dereferencing